lingtalfi/JFileUploader/README.md

          */
         name: "the_file",
         /**
-         * int=-1.
+         * int=1.
-         * The maximum file size allowed for uploaded files.
+         * The maximum number of files that this widget will handle.
-         * If -1, then any size is allowed.
+         * If the value is -1, then it can handle any number of files.
+         *
+         * If the value is 1, the widget will create an input (html element) that results in a scalar when the form is posted.
+         * If the value is more than 1, the widget creates inputs of that results in an array when the form is posted.
+         *
          */
         maxFileSize: -1,
         /**